patternfly/patternfly-elements/elements/rhelement/README.md

 ```
 import RHElement from "../rhelement/rhelement.js";

-const template = document.createElement("template");
-template.innerHTML = `
-  <style></style> // any styles if you need them
-  <slot></slot> // any html can go in here
-`;

 class MyElement extends RHElement {
+  static get tag() {
+    return "my-element";
+  }

+  get styleUrl() {
+    return "my-element.scss";
+  }

+  get templateUrl() {
+    return "my-element.html";
+  }

   constructor() {
     /*
-     * the call to super should be first and should contain two
+     * the call to super should be first and should contain the tag
-     * parameters.
-     *
-     * the first parameter should be the string that you'll use
+     * of the element you're creating.
+This will be the string that
-     * to define your custom element in the custom element definition
+     * RHElement will use to define your custom element in the
-     *
+     * custom element definition.
-     * the second parameter should be the template that you create
      */
-    super("my-element", template);
+    super(MyElement.tag);
   }

   /*